-The Garrison Institute is a non-sectarian, non-profit, 501[c]3 organization whose work is made possible by people like you.
+The Garrison Institute is a non-sectarian, non-profit, 501(c)(3) not-for-profit education organization.
+Our work is made possible by people like you.
 Charitable donations fund scholarships that support the accessibility of our retreats and programs for those who have the will but who may not have the way.
-Supporting scholarships is a great, cost-effective way to build a more inclusive community and keep pushing the boundaries of contemplative-based social change.
+Supporting scholarships is one piece of how we can continue to build a more inclusive community and move the needle on contemplative-based social change.
 To learn how to apply for a scholarship, click here.

 Since our founding in 2003, the Garrison Institute has welcomed over 75,000 participants to hundreds of diverse retreats and professional development programs.
 The remarkable ability of contemplative practices and insights to create positive changes in states of mind and behavior is revealed by traditional wisdom and cutting edge science alike.
 The Institute is committed to making its retreat programs available to anyone who could benefit.
 Contributions provide support for underserved populations and those with financial need to participate in over 120 spiritual and professional training retreat programs annually.
 To contribute to the Garrison Institute General Scholarship fund, click here.